hungpio89/Capstone_Project_3/README.md

 + 11.09.2024 | Personal | Testbench

 ## 1. Introduction
-UPDATE 13 August 2024: you are invited to test the main branch, which is the result of my experiment about AHB - APB with APB UART.
-I haven't completed testing this feature yet but I expect it would work.
-If you do test it, please let me know and I'll adjust and merge it to master.
+UPDATE 29 April 2025: you are invited to test the main branch, which is the result of my experiment about RISC-V Processor with AMBA feature between AHB - APB with APB UART.
+I have completed testing this feature in TX side of UART and not finished with RX yet but I expect it would work (success in Vision via https://hshop.vn/mach-usb-saleae-8ch-24mhz-logic-analyzer).
+If you do test (examinize) it, please let me know and I'll adjust and merge it to master.

 NOTE: I did a custom version of this system for my capstone project (graduation).
 Basic testing shows it works correctly but please let me know if you encounter any issues.

 ## 2. Tool use
-+ Quartus II 64-bit for Compiler
++ Quartus Prime 23.1std for Compiler
-+ Modelsim for Simulator
++ QuestaSim (Modelsim) for Simulator
++ Kit DE10 FPGA Standard for Demonstration
-+ Ubuntu 22.04 (Later)
++ Ubuntu 22.04 (Later) for Synthesizing and Verification

 ## 3. Design Architecture & Signal used